Walk one of France’s great long-distance trails on a small-group escorted walking holiday through the foothills of the Pyrenees.

 The journey begins in the historic town of Foix, where medieval streets and mountain views set the tone for the days ahead.
 From here, the route climbs steadily into quieter terrain, moving through forested valleys and along paths that have connected settlements for centuries.

-2. High passes and Cathar fortresses
+2. High passes and Cathare fortresses

 As the days unfold, the landscape becomes more dramatic.
 You walk between fortified castles such as Montségur and Puilaurens, gaining altitude and perspective as you move through rugged mountain terrain.
 Distance and elevation reveal the strategic importance of these sites and the scale of the land they once protected.